 The next step is to use the information at your disposal to better understand your targeted audience.
 The more data you gather, it will be easier to understand the behavior and anticipate the most efficient marketing strategies.
 However, to get the best results, you must create buyers’ personas.
 Typically, this encompasses specific types of consumers, personalities, preferences, and expectations.

-By grouping such information and analysing particular traits, it will be easier to manage and draw necessary conclusions.
+By grouping such information and analyzing particular traits, it will be easier to manage and draw necessary conclusions.
 For example, a company that sells cars will have much-needed details on what accessories and similar products to include in the primary offer.
-In other words, data will give them the necessary means to tailor more personalised offers.
+In other words, data will give them the necessary means to tailor more personalized offers.